glass-dev/glass/tests/benchmarks/archer2/README.md

    ```

 3. **Run the benchmarks script:** Now we have cloned glass we can run the script
-   `run_benchmarks.sh` which will setup the required environments and submit
+   `run_regression_test.sh` which will setup the required environments and
-   regression test job to slurm.
+   submit regression test job to slurm.